kinkerl/vagrant-compasscompile-hack/README.md

 A simple script hack to get a good experience when working with `vagrant` and `compass watch`.
 This basically reimplements `compass watch` and executes `compass compile` inside the vagrant client on file change.

 This is implemented with minimal requirements in mind.
-This should work out of the box without any additional installation of any tools. `compass` and these tools should be installed inside the vagrant environment.
+This script does not register with inotify to get file changes but is using timestamps (`find -newer`) instead.
+This should work out of the box without any additional installation of any tools.

+`compass` and these tools should be installed inside the vagrant environment.

 # Quickstart